The Little Mermaid – A Musical Adventure: History

 Following the permanent closure of the classic long-running Voyage of the Little Mermaid show on March 15, 2020, due to the negative effects of the pandemic, it was announced on December 19, 2023, that the show would be replaced by a reimagined show inspired by the animated film in the newly refreshed Animation Courtyard theater at Disney's Hollywood Studios.
 It was also said that the show would feature new visual innovative plans to completely reimagine the show telling the story of Ariel longing to be part of the human world.
 In addition to including the "Kiss the Girl" song as seen through concept art, it was also announced that the show would include songs from the film such as "Part of Your World" and "Poor Unfortunate Souls" with an opening date scheduled for fall 2024.

 On June 10, 2024, Disney shared a first look at two new puppets that would be used during the musical and that it was confirmed that the show would use all new puppets.
 One of the puppets revealed in a sneak peek was Max, Prince Eric's pet dog with another one being a sea turtle with a pink and purple shell.
 It was also confirmed that this puppet would be used in a blacklight sequence like in its predecessor.
 In addition to this, it was also revealed that the show would use cutting-edge digital imagery motion capture for the characters of King Triton, Ursula, and Ariel's sisters.
 It was also confirmed that the song "Daughters of Triton" would be included within the show, which the predecessor omitted.

 In July 2025, it was announced the attraction was set to become part of Studio Theater in a new land, The Walt Disney Studios Lot, since Animation Courtyard was being permanently closed on September 25, 2025.
+The voice cast was updated, with Debra Wilson voicing Ursula, Luke Lowe voicing Flounder, Kevin Michael Richardson voicing Sebastian, Jim Cummings voicing King Triton and Corey Burton (who voiced King Triton in the previous show) voicing Flotsam and Jetsam.
+All actors have voiced their characters in previous works.